reanahub/docs.reana.io/docs/administration/configuration/configuring-cluster-ingress/index.md

           +-----------+    +---------+
 ```

-In this case, REANA has no way to know how the client connected to the server and which protocol the client used, since REANA will only see connections coming from the proxy.
+In this case, REANA has no way of knowing how the client connected to the server and which protocol the client used, since REANA will only see connections coming from the proxy.
 If HAProxy also performs TLS termination, all the connections to REANA will be carried out over the HTTP protocol, even if the client connected over HTTPS.
 This makes it impossible to construct correct absolute URLs on the server-side, since the traffic protocol is not known.

 In these situations, you can make use of a non-standard `X-Forwarded-*` family of HTTP headers to preserve the details about the original connection.
-To fix the particular issue presented before, it is important to configure your proxy to provide correctly the `X-Forwarded-Proto` header.

 !!! warning